pnppl/terf-blacklist/CONTRIBUTING.md

 - tw = Twitter/X
 - yt = Youtube

 If you know how to use git, add these to `handles.ssv` and submit a pull request.
-If not, put them in a new text file, then [click here make a new issue and attach it.](https://github.com/pnppl/terf-blacklist/issues/new/choose)
+If not, put them in a new text file, then [click here to make a new issue and attach it.](https://github.com/pnppl/terf-blacklist/issues/new/choose)

 ## Specific URLs